Keerthans/bookservice-webflux/README.md

 ## bookservice-webflux
 This is sample Book Service application using web-flux

+## bookservice-webflux-functional
+The Router and Handler are sample functional endpoints for the bookservice application

 ## Building and running locally
 In order to run this project locally, you will need the following installed
 - Java Development Kit (JDK; has been tested with openjdk 11 and 13)